FAQs

 Every campaign includes journalist-led strategic thinking, angle development and media positioning.
 We help clients understand what makes them credible, which thought leadership themes they can credibly own, what journalists are likely to care about and how earned media can build trusted influence over time.

-The result is a fairer PR model focused on credibility, visibility, authority, thought leadership and long-term media value, not vague activity or unnecessary agency complexity.
+The result is a better PR model focused on credibility, visibility, authority, thought leadership and long-term media value, not vague activity or unnecessary agency complexity.

-Why is your PR Plan more affordable than most PR agencies?
+Why are your PR services more affordable than most PR agencies?

 Traditional PR agencies often charge £2,000–£10,000+ per month because they are usually built around large account teams, high overheads and long-term retainers.